Waterside Plaza: Site access

 Waterside is accessible to vehicles only by entering from 23rd Street.
-Cars and trucks leaving Waterside can do so through 23rd Street or driving along a service road to 34th Street.
+Cars and trucks leaving Waterside can do so via 23rd Street or driving along a service road to 34th Street.
+Prior to changes to the area roadway network associated with the development of Stuyvesant Cove Park in the early 2000s, the only point of vehicular egress from the complex had been via the northbound service road to 34th Street.
 A footbridge at East 25th Street allows safe passage across the FDR Drive to the west.
+The existing footbridge is planned to be replaced with an ADA compliant pedestrian overpass as part of the development of a health and life sciences hub on the west side of the FDR Drive.
 Waterside also contains the first two stops on the M34A Select Bus Service route.

 Waterside is Manhattan's only residential complex located east of the FDR Drive.
-The East River Greenway passes between the two.
+The East River Greenway passes between the two and also provides access to the complex for pedestrians and cyclists traveling from other points to the north and south.
 The waterfront south of Waterside Plaza, Stuyvesant Cove Park, which is part of the Greenway, includes a small manmade land mass extending out into the East River, which was created from excess cement dumped into the river.